 6. Submission of successfully completed audits to AWSA Management

-The auditor submits the audit tabulation forms and confirmation of insurance coverage to AWSA for review.
+The auditor submits the audit tabulation forms and the Confirmation of Insurance Coverage form to AWSA for review.
 Once successful completion of audit is verified AWSA will issue site certification.

 Audit Tabulation